akserg/lost_dart/README.md

   lost_dart: any
 </pre>

-Then run pub install and you’ll have everything you need to get started.
+Then run pub install and you will have everything you need to get started.

 ##The core concepts of Lost Dart by examples